 Good building design can help achieve a safer and secure living environment.
-These design features can be incorporated upfront in the design and construction phase or through ongoing modification and maintenance (see The livable and adaptable house; The healthy home).
+These design features can be incorporated upfront in the design and construction phase or through ongoing modification and maintenance.

+A safe home is one that is designed to minimise accidents.
 Most accidents occur in the home.
-The design of a house, construction methods, materials, finishes, appliances and maintenance all influence home safety.
+The design of a house, construction methods, materials, finishes, appliances, and maintenance all influence home safety.
 Safety issues can relate to:

-- fittings (doors, windows and hot water systems)
+- other interior features (for example, doors, windows and hot water systems)

 - outdoor areas

 A secure home is one that discourages crime.
 The view that crime prevention and security is only a matter for law enforcement agencies is no longer true.
 Individuals, neighbourhoods, local authorities, and planners can all play a role in reducing the incidence and fear of crime.

 Appropriate design of individual dwellings and their relationship to one another and to the surrounding neighbourhood can help to reduce crime rates.
 This approach is often referred to as ‘crime prevention through environmental design’ and there is a lot of evidence to show that it works.

 Most domestic accidents occur in the kitchen and bathroom.
 Apply the following general design tips to reduce the likelihood of accidents in the kitchen: